greendragon1789/Kubernetes/README.md

-# Create cluster in Kubernetes
+# Using Terraform for provisioning Kubernetes

 Using Terraform to create **Private Cluster**
 ```
 # terraform plan